anshuman18aug-hub/POWER-BI-ANALYTICS-DASHBOARDS---HEALTHCARE-OPERATIONS-HR-WORKFORCE-INTELLIGENCE-SALES-ANALYTICS/README.md

 POWER BI ANALYTICS DASHBOARDS

-A collection of data analytics and visualization projects created using Power BI and MS Excel, focusing on business, healthcare, and HR insights.
+A collection of data analytics and visualization projects created using Power BI focusing on business, healthcare, and HR insights.

 Projects